 This book focuses entirely on life in A&E, and the NHS and its essential role in today’s society.
 It takes a political slant on the role of the NHS, and its importance, and is one to read if you want an honest review of being a public health service doctor.

 Kate Granger – The Other Side

 This is a harrowing read, focusing on terminal illnesses.
 Granger documents the experience of a junior doctor giving a terminal diagnosis, and the psychological and physical effects this causes.

 Henry Marsh – Do No Harm

 Marsh gives his memoirs of being a brain surgeon, also allowing the reader an insight into this complex and vital specialisation.
-If you are interested in the genuine life of a high pressured doctor, as well as want to learn more about surgery and the process: this is the book for you.
+If you are interested in the genuine life of a high-pressured doctor, as well as want to learn more about surgery: this is the book for you.

 Adam Kay – This Is Going to Hurt

 This is a painfully honest account of life as a junior doctor in the NHS.
 It is funny and emotional, but also provides a lot of useful information about day to day medical issues witnessed in A&E.

 There are also fictional books which will give you an insight into the medical profession.
 Here’s a couple of recommendations: